A Complete Guide to the Mediterranean Diet: Overview, Food List, & Meal Planning

 What You Should Not Eat

 - Added Sugars.
 Added sugars of any kind are to be avoided, like ice cream, candy, chocolate, and sugary sodas.
+For Mediterranean diet desserts, fruit is the way to go.

 - Refined Grains.
 While whole grains are allowed in the Mediterranean diet, refined grains are to be excluded.
 This includes white bread, refined pasta (aka the normal kind), bagels, cereal, etc.